-- For weeks with one game (including Playoffs), if your game starts at 6:00 or 7:30, continue to use these Regular format rules.
-If your game starts at 6:30pm or 7:00pm, use the 7-on-7 Single format rules instead.
+- For weeks with one game (including Playoffs), if your game starts at 6:30 (or 7:10), please use 7-on-7 Single Format Rules (see below)

-- 7-on-7 Single format
+- 7-on-7 Single Format (one game)

 - Each team has 2 timeouts per game.
-There is an optional 5-minute half-time when the first team reaches 9.
+There is an optional 5-minute half-time when the first team reaches 11.
 There are no "mirrored-halves".

 - 5-on-5 format

-- Games are to 21 points (point cap is 21).
+- Games are to 21 points with a point cap at 21.

-- Teams are expected to be ready within 10 minutes of the scheduled start time.
+- Teams are expected to to be ready within 10 minutes of the scheduled start time.
 Default occurs if a team is not ready to play 30 minutes after the start time.